polakideepika/-Weather-Website/README.md

 # -Weather-Website
-This website was created using HTML, CSS, JAVASCRIPT that fetches weather data from an API and display current weather conditions
+This website was created using HTML, CSS, JAVASCRIPT that fetches weather data from an API and displays the current weather conditions.